rhjensen79/robert-jensen.dk/content/posts/2020-docker-for-almost-everything/index.md

 docker run -it robertjensen/minion
 ```

 and now have a container, containing a SaltStack Minion, ready to test, in seconds.
 And when i'm done with it, I can just exit, and run it again, and get a new one.
-So I hope you could see, that for just a few minutes of work, I was able to create a on demand test container, that can save me a lot of time in the future.
+So I hope you could see, that for just a few minutes of work, I was able to create a on-demand test container, that can save me a lot of time in the future.
 And the best part, is that it's automaticly maintained, with new versions, and patches.
+I do know, that i could also build it from command line, but my idea on this post, was to show how i do it, and the value of having it automaticly maintained.

-Was this a static application, then I would use docker-compose, to have it running in a more static way, with the right ports open, and with the correct folders, mounted to my NFS share.
+If this was a static application, then I would use docker-compose, to have it running in a more static way, with the right ports open, and with the correct folders, mounted to my NFS share.
+You can see an exmple of that, below in my description around my Jenkins container.

-I will share more around this, in a later post.
+But will share more around, how to do this, in a later post.
-but for now, I hope this gave some insigt, in a simple usecase, for containers, and how to have it automaticly updated.
+For now, I hope this gave some insigt, in a simple usecase.

-If you want to try for yourself, then all docker, jenkinsfiles from this example, is in the post.
+If you want to try for yourself, then all docker, jenkinsfiles used in this example, is in the post.
+It's just a matter of copy/paste.
 The only thing missing, is the Jenkins server.
 The container i'm using, is [here](https://hub.docker.com/r/robertjensen/jenkins) but it's quite easy to install, and there is many other versions on docker hub, that could be worth to take a look at as well.

 If you have comments etc., then feel free to reach out :-).